 Europe

-Always check local regulations, but remember: even where it is legal to ask, you are rarely required to answer.
+Always check the rules for your specific location.
+But remember: even where it is legal to ask, you are rarely required to answer.

-It is not always a red flag, but it does not mean you must comply.
+It is not always a red flag.
+But it does not mean you are obligated to answer.

 Option 1: Share your salary expectations instead